dkapesa/AI-Verification-Copilot/README.md

 ### **`audit_logs`**

-Stores backend and workflow events for observability and traceability.
+Stores backend and workflow events for traceability and operational visibility.

 Fields include: